Chart Color Schemes

 Infrastructure

-Narre Warren North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Narre Warren North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects that may affect the area.
-Notable projects include Oak Ridge Residential Estate, South East Melbourne Recycled Water Supply Infrastructure Upgrades, Hallam North and Heatherton Road Upgrade, and Ellington Estate.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 15 projects likely impacting the area.
+Key projects include Oak Ridge Residential Estate, South East Melbourne Recycled Water Supply Infrastructure Upgrades, Hallam North and Heatherton Road Upgrade, and Ellington Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.